PASTAplus/metapype-eml/README.md

 # Metapype for EML

-#### A light weight metadata generator for the Ecological Metadata Language
+#### A lightweight metadata generator for the Ecological Metadata Language

 <hr />

 Metapype is a Python 3 library for building, saving, and exporting scientific metadata using a flexible metadata content model in a hierarchical tree-like structure.
-Metapye only provides the primitives (as a Python application programmable interface) for operating on metadata; it is expected that client applications will use the Metapype API to build more robust and user friendly applications.
+Metapype only provides the primitives (as a Python application programmable interface) for operating on metadata; it is expected that client applications will use the Metapype API to build more robust and user friendly applications.